ietf-rats-wg/rats-endorsements/draft-ietf-rats-endorsements.md

 called a "claim sets") representing their actual-state.
 Additionally, the number of Target Environments and Attesting Environments that are components of an Attester are not limited.

-"Actual state" is a group of claimsets about the actual state of the Attester at a given point in time.
-Each claimset holds claims about a specific Target Environment that is essential to determining trustworthiness.
-Generally speaking, each claim has a name (or other ID) and a singleton value, being the value of that specific Attester at a given point in time.
-Some claims may inherently have multiple values, such as a list of files in a given location on the device, but for our purposes we will treat such a list as a single unit, meaning one Attester at one point in time.
+"Actual-state" is a group of claim sets about the actual state of the Attester at a given point in time.
+Each claim set holds claims about a specific Target Environment that is essential to determining trustworthiness.
+Generally speaking, each claim has a name (or key, label, or other ID) and a singleton value, being a value collected from a Target Environment of a specific Attester at a given point in time.
+Some claims may inherently have multiple values, such as a list of files in a given location on the device, but in the context of this document such a list is treated as a single unit, representing one Attester at one point in time.

 "Reference state" is a group of claimsets about the desired or undesired state of the Attester.
 Typically, each claim has a name (or other ID) and